Jbleezy/BO1-Reimagined/README.md

 * Rename some zone names
 * Fix Nikolai viewhands
 * Fix textures getting changed when getting sprayed with flamethrower attachment
-* Optimize zombies in barrier and traversing barrier code
+* Optimize zombies in barrier and traversing barrier code (sometimes zombies still get stuck in barrier)
+* Five: optimize zombie respawn from elevator use code (sometimes zombies still bleed out)
 * Kino: fix noises in dressing room being tied to FPS (could not find in any gsc or csc)
 * Maya - to be able to change a number that is red, right click on the number and select 'Break Connection' OR after changing the number, press Enter then press S
 * Fix Thompson viewmodel (part of the model doesn't show on right side of weapon, can be seen on empty reload, is not like that on base BO1 or WaW)